SotaYoshida/IMSRGNet/README.md

 Code and data of IMSRG-Net: arXiv:xxxxx

 * imsrgnet.py: sample code to train the IMSRG-Net and to make operator files (in hd5 fmt used in NuclearToolkit.jl).
+* logfile: log files of IMSRG-Net results and IMSRG(2) results w/ NuclearToolkit.jl and approximated Magnus operators
-* runlog: model parameters and operators used in the paper
+* data_omega_eta_weights: model parameters and operators used in the paper
+* snts: NN potential file used in `NuclearToolkit.jl`.
+Only ones w/ $e_\mathrm{max} \leq 8$ are provided in this repository.
+For larger $e_\mathrm{max}$, you have to edit `optional_parameters.jl` and run `make_chiEFTint()` function in `NuclearToolkit.jl/chiEFTint.jl`.
+* valencespace: valence space effective interactions derived IMSRG-Net or VS-IMSRG(2)

-I do not include all the operator files for larger model space (emax > 6), due to the limitation of the file size.
+Note that I do not include all the operator files for larger model space, due to the limitation of the file size.
 If you need those, please do not hesitate contact me or open issues on this repository.

 ## Author's environment:

-I cut a branch of NuclearToolkit.jl [IMSRG-Net-v0]() to reproduce the resutls.
+I cut a branch of NuclearToolkit.jl [IMSRG-Net-v0](https://github.com/SotaYoshida/NuclearToolkit.jl/tree/IMSRG-Net-v0) to reproduce the results.
 Note that one cannot *exactly* reproduce PyTorch results with different environment.
 See [Discussions](https://discuss.pytorch.org/t/reproducibility-over-different-machines/63047/13).
 The following info is just for your reference.